eas-framework/eas-framework/README.md

 ## About
 EAS-Framework is a Node.js framework for SSR websites, with a lot of built in features.
-Is similar to ASPX, includes 🔥 hot-reloads, and ⚡ super fast builds
+Is similar to ASPX, includes 🔥 hot-reloads, and ⚡ blazingly fast builds

 EAS stands for Embedded Active Server